-Feature Description Purpose The aim of the LTI remuneration element is to provide compensation based solely on earnings per share (EPS) performance by Data [#] 3 Limited over a long-term period, as the board believes EPS is the best measure to drive long-term value creation for shareholders given the specific circumstances of the company.
-Form of equity and exercise price The LTI plan from FY19 is in the form of a performance rights plan.
-The rights are subject to vesting and each right entitles the holder to one ordinary share in Data [#] 3 Limited for no consideration.
+Feature Description Purpose The aim of the LTI remuneration element is to provide compensation based solely on earnings per share (EPS) performance by Data#3 Limited over a long-term period, as the board believes EPS is the best measure to drive long-term value creation for shareholders given the specific circumstances of the company.
+Form of equity and exercise price The LTI plan is in the form of a performance rights plan.
+The rights are subject to vesting, and each right entitles the holder to one ordinary share in Data#3 Limited for no consideration.
 There is no entitlement to dividends during the measurement period.
-Award allocation FY21 offers MD/CEO: \$160,000; Executive General Managers and CFO: \$150,000 each.
+Award allocation FY22 offers MD/CEO: \$256,000; Executive General Managers and CFO: \$150,000 each.
+The award value was divided by the relevant volume weighted average share price for the five trading days following the release of the FY21 audited financial statements to determine the number of performance rights granted.
+FY21 offers MD/CEO: \$160,000; Executive General Managers and CFO: \$150,000 each.
 The award value was divided by the relevant volume weighted average share price for the five trading days following the release of the FY20 audited financial statements to determine the number of performance rights granted.
 FY20 offers MD/CEO: \$160,000; Executive General Managers and CFO: \$150,000 each.
 The award value was divided by the relevant volume weighted average share price for the five trading days following the release of the FY19 audited financial statements to determine the number of performance rights granted.
-FY19 offers MD/CEO: \$160,000; Executive General Managers and CFO: \$150,000 each.
-The award value was divided by the relevant volume weighted average share price for the five trading days following the release of the FY18 audited financial statements to determine the number of performance rights granted.
 Measurement period Three years unless otherwise determined by the board.
-FY21 offers - Three years from 1 July 2020 to 30 June 2023 FY20 offers - Three years from 1 July 2019 to 30 June 2022 FY19 offers - Three years from 1 July 2018 to 30 June 2021 Vesting conditions Vesting of the grants in both plans is based on a sliding scale of cumulative EPS performance.
+FY22 offers - Three years from 1 July 2021 to 30 June 2024 FY21 offers - Three years from 1 July 2020 to 30 June 2023 FY20 offers - Three years from 1 July 2019 to 30 June 2022 Vesting conditions Vesting of the grants in both plans is based on a sliding scale of cumulative EPS performance.
 The full amount of these grants will only be earned upon achievement of stretch target performance outcomes.
 The target for the LTI is not disclosed as this is considered sensitive information.
 Performance rights that do not vest will lapse.
-Conversion of vested performance rights FY21 offers Vested rights are settled via the issue of ordinary shares within 60 days following release of the FY23 financial report, except where the board exercises its discretion to settle in the form of cash.
+Conversion of vested performance rights FY22 offers Vested rights are settled via the issue of ordinary shares within 60 days following release of the FY24 financial report, except where the board exercises its discretion to settle in the form of cash.
+FY21 offers Vested rights are settled via the issue of ordinary shares within 60 days following release of the FY23 financial report, except where the board exercises its discretion to settle in the form of cash.
 FY20 offers Vested rights are settled via the issue of ordinary shares within 60 days following release of the FY22 financial report, except where the board exercises its discretion to settle in the form of cash.
-FY19 offers Vested rights are settled via the issue of ordinary shares within 60 days following release of the FY21 financial report, except where the board exercises its discretion to settle in the form of cash.
 Cessation of employment Under the plan performance rights do not vest until the end of the relevant three-year period.
 Cessation of employment during this period will cause the performance rights to lapse unless the board determines otherwise, such as in the case of retirement due to injury, disability, death or redundancy.
 Board discretion The board retains discretion to adjust the EPS performance condition to ensure participants are not penalised nor provided a windfall benefit arising from matters outside of management's control.
 The board also has discretion over the vesting and settlement of performance rights in the event of a change in control of the company.
-Board discretion penalised nor provided a windfall benefit arising from matters outside of management's control.
-The board also has discretion over the vesting and settlement of performance rights in the event of a